-The DS community is an extremely supportive one and we have met a fabulous group of new friends through the centres.
+“The DS community is an extremely supportive one and we have met a fabulous group of new friends through the centers.
 The HSE (St John of Gods, Glenageary), and the Down Syndrome Centre (Cabinteely, Dublin 18, privately run), have provided amazing support and facilities to help with Henry's physiotherapy, speech therapy, and also occupational therapy.

 “His ability is far greater than anything I expected it would be.
 His infectious laughter and energy provide us with so much joy, and he has given us such an appreciation of his development progress.
 In October, Henry will start in the same Montessori as his big sister went to, and we know he will thrive in this environment.

-I know I am only one voice, but I figure it’s time to banish any misconceptions or prejudices about Down Syndrome that society may have.
+“I know I am only one voice, but I figure it’s time to banish any misconceptions or prejudices about Down Syndrome that society may have.
 When we look at Henry, we see a happy, healthy, infectious little boy.

-We now feel truly blessed he has come into our lives.
+“We now feel truly blessed he has come into our lives.
 Down Syndrome brings with it some challenges, but it is certainly not a tragedy.
 We want to protect this beautiful little guy.
 Protect him from the negativity and create an environment he can thrive and live independently in.

-“Those who happen to have Down Syndrome have the ability to see the good and beauty in the world, to radiate joy and happiness and to offer a unique perspective on life with the ability to change others perception!
+“Those who happen to have Down Syndrome have the ability to see the good and beauty in the world, to radiate joy and happiness and to offer a unique perspective on life with the ability to change others' perceptions.
 That doesn't sound like a disaster to me..."

 You can find more support and information on Down Syndrome here.